If you have a diagnosed disability you may be entitled to a range of ‘reasonable adjustments’.

 - Enlarging documents

-So that we can put reasonable adjustments in place for you and provide you with the best possible support, we may need to share information about your disability, medical condition, mental health issue or other sensitive information, with others.
-Find out more about how we use your personal data.
+So that we can put reasonable adjustments in place for you and provide you with the best possible support, we may need to share information about your disability, medical condition, mental health issue or other sensitive information with other professionals.

-We recognise that getting support and reasonable adjustments in place can be a lengthy process.
-The assessment and application process can take time and this can delay your support provision.
-With this in mind, we are able to supply interim support for students who have a diagnosed disability and are awaiting funding confirmation for their support.
-This is only possible if you can provide evidence that you have already applied for DSA, and that there are good reasons why your application has been delayed.
+We appreciate that getting support and reasonable adjustments in place can be a lengthy process and can delay your support provision.
+With this in mind, we are able to supply interim support for students who have a diagnosed disability and are awaiting funding confirmation (DSA) for their support.
+This is only possible if you can provide evidence that you have applied for DSA and that there are reasons why your application has been delayed.

-If you have any questions about how to apply or what funding is available, please read the information in the above links, or get in touch with us to discuss it further.
+If you have any questions about how to apply for DSA please read the information contained in the above links, or get in touch with our team to discuss it further.